e-budur/S2V/README.md

 # Announcements

+:dart: (2019-09-30) We have applied for the AWS Research Credits again to translate some well known NLI and Textual Entailment datasets into Turkish.

 :hatching_chick: (2018-10-26) Our research has been awarded free GPU resource by [TRUBA](https://www.truba.gov.tr)  which is the Turkish Science e-Infrastructure that is provided by The Scientific and Technological Research Council of Turkey ([TUBITAK](https://www.tubitak.gov.tr/en)).

 :hatching_chick: (2019-01-26) Our research has been granted [AWS Research Credits](https://twitter.com/ebudur/status/1090301816183685120)   to translate the most commong NLI datasets into Turkish and evaluate our resulting NLI models.

 :dart: (2019-03-31) We have applied for the AWS Research Credits again to translate all available NLI and Textual Entailment datasets into Turkish.

+:hatching_chick: (2019-10-18) Our research has been granted [AWS Research Credits] to keep translating the NLI datasets into Turkish and evaluate our resulting NLI models.

 - - - -